Jonathan2251/lbd/source/backendstructure.rst

 Since llvm has deep inheritance tree, they are not digged here.
-Benefit from the inheritance tree structure, not much code needed to be implemented in classes of instruction, frame/stack and select DAG, since much code are implemented by their parent class.
+Benefit from the inheritance tree structure, not much code needed to be implemented in classes of instruction, frame/stack and select DAG, since much code are implemented by their parent classes.
 The llvm-tblgen generate Cpu0GenInstrInfo.inc based on information from Cpu0InstrInfo.td.
 Cpu0InstrInfo.h extract those code it needs from Cpu0GenInstrInfo.inc by define “#define GET_INSTRINFO_HEADER”.
 With TabelGen, the code size in backend is reduced again through the pattern match theory of compiler developemnt.
-This is explained in both sections of "DAG" and "Instruction Selection" last chapter.
+This is explained in both sections of "DAG" and "Instruction Selection" in last chapter.
 Following is the code fragment from Cpu0GenInstrInfo.inc.
 Code between "#if def  GET_INSTRINFO_HEADER" and "#endif // GET_INSTRINFO_HEADER”" will be extracted to Cpu0InstrInfo.h.